School of Medicine, University of Split

 The School of Medicine in Split (Medicinski fakultet u Splitu, Universitas Studiorum Spalatensis – Facultas Medica) is a medical school in Split, Croatia.
 It is part of the University of Split.
 The School of Medicine in Split is affiliated with the University Hospital Split, its major teaching hospital, as well as several other community sites.
 The school's mission is to link education, research and clinical care.
 Faculty of the School hold appointments in basic sciences in the Basic Science Building, located in Križine neighbourhood of Split, Croatia.
 The faculty also hold appointments in clinical departments located in multiple affiliated hospitals and institutions.
-The current Dean of the School is Professor Ante Tonkić, MD, PhD.
+The current Dean of the School is Ante Tonkić.

 History

 In 1974 Zagreb University School of Medicine founded Study of Medicine in Split, which enabled medical students enrolled in Zagreb to complete their last two clinical years in Split.
 In 1979 the first entrance exam was held at Study of Medicine in Split and enabled medical students to complete their entire medical education in Split.
 At the time medical studies in Croatia lasted 5 years, which was changed in 1990/1991 academic year, when medical curriculum was extended to 6 years.
 The difficulties stemming from the organizational scheme of work of Zagreb University School of Medicine and its branch in Split, and particularly complex political and geographical relations were reasons for transformation of medical studies in Split in a separate institution.
 In 1997 independent School of Medicine in Split was founded as a part of University of Split.

 There were 54 students in the first generation of medical students at School of Medicine in Split.
 From that time, when Medicine was the only study program, the School grew into versatile biomedical educational center that provides multiple study programs.